 Given a metric space and a point , the open ball centered at of radius is

-and it may be shown that the open balls form a basis for a topology on .
+and it may be shown that the open balls form a basis for a topology on , the metric topology.
 In fact, metric spaces are examples of uniform spaces, and much of the general theory of metric spaces, including for example the notion of completion of a metric space, can be extrapolated to uniform spaces and even Cauchy spaces.